IMJLA/PsNtfs/docs/en-US/Expand-AccountPermission.md

 # Expand-AccountPermission

 ## SYNOPSIS
-Convert an object representing a security principal into a collection of objects respresenting the access control entries for that principal
+Expand an object representing a security principal into a collection of objects respresenting the access control entries for that principal

 ## SYNTAX

 ```
-Expand-AccountPermission [[-AccountPermission] <Object>]
+Expand-AccountPermission [[-AccountPermission] <Object>] [[-PropertiesToExclude] <String[]>]
 ```

 ## DESCRIPTION
-Convert an object from Format-SecurityPrincipal (one object per principal, containing nested access entries) into flat objects (one per access entry per account)
+Expand an object from Format-SecurityPrincipal (one object per principal, containing nested access entries) into flat objects (one per access entry per account)

 ## EXAMPLES